atomist-attic/automation-client-samples-ts/README.md

 While command handlers respond to commands you send the Atomist bot, _event handlers_ take action when different types of events occur in your development and operations environment.
-Some examples of events are commits are pushed to a repo, or a CI build fails, or an instance of a running service becomes unhealthy.
+Some examples of events are commits pushed to a repo, or a CI build that fails, or an instance of a running service that becomes unhealthy.
 Example responses to those events are showing the commits in a Slack message, automatically restarting the build, and triggering a PagerDuty alert, respectively.